 #7 Build unbreakable confidence

-Confidence is one of your most important tools.
-And the greater responsibilities you take on as an engineer, the more confidence you’ll need.
-I say this for the following reasons:
+Confidence is one of your most vital tools.
+As you take on greater responsibilities as an engineer, you’ll need more of it.
+Here’s why:

 - More people will question you, accompanied by endless critics